bsoule/expost/README.md

     <a id="fooX" href="#foo">[N]</a>
     <a id="foo" href="#foo1">[N]</a>

-where X is defined such that &dollar;FN[foo] is the Xth occurrence of &dollar;FN[foo].
+where X is defined such that $FN[foo] is the Xth occurrence of $FN[foo].
-All but the last occurrence of &dollar;FN[foo] get replaced with the first version and the last occurrence (taken to be the place where the actual footnote content is given) is replaced with the second version.
+All but the last occurrence of $FN[foo] get replaced with the first version and the last occurrence (taken to be the place where the actual footnote content is given) is replaced with the second version.
 Note that $FN tags and $REF tags get numbered independently but you shouldn't use the same tag foo for both a $FN and a $REF.
 Various screwiness will happen if you do.
 Using "FOO" for one and "foo" for the other is fine though, since tags are case sensitive.
 </font>